Which of the following correctly lists the layers of the skin fro... | Channels for Pearson+

 Multiple Choice

-Which of the following correctly lists the layers of the skin from the outermost to the innermost, including the subcutaneous tissue?
+Which of the following correctly lists the layers of the skin from the outermost to the innermost?

 A